hachther/mesomb-for-woocommerce/readme.txt

 Integration of Niger and Airtel Money

 = 1.0.0 =
-Accept payment for Orange Money and mobile money Cameroun
+Accept payment for Orange Money and mobile money Cameroon

 == Upgrade Notice ==
 = 1.2.0 =